hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - Import scanning handles only unindented, one-line aliases with one assignment.
 - Alias options, nested declarations, repeated names, malformed lines, and multiple assignments are skipped.
 - A backup is written before any selected source line is changed.
+- Portable backup files are parsed as data and never executed.
+- Trash provides a 30-day recovery window unless the user explicitly deletes an entry permanently or empties it.

 ## Roadmap